remote

 Best for: SMBs and developers seeking an affordable, low-latency alternative to TeamViewer.
 Less suitable for organizations with strict compliance requirements until the long-term impact of the 2024 breach is fully assessed.

-Splashtop is the dominant recommendation on r/sysadmin and r/msp for replacing TeamViewer at a lower cost.
-The case is simple: functional parity, up to 75% lower price, transparent billing.
+Splashtop (Splashtop Inc., US remote-access vendor) is the strongest paid value pick for SMBs replacing TeamViewer at a lower cost.
+The case is simple: functional parity, lower entry price, and transparent public billing.
+Splashtop Remote Access Solo is listed at $6/month when billed annually (Source: Splashtop, 2026).

 2026 pricing (annual):